nuts-foundation/nuts-node/crl/test/README.md

 Revocations are currently only generated correctly because of the order of revocation and CRL generation.

 # Errors?!?!
-MacOS by default uses `LibreSSL` which doesn't work with this script.
+MacOS by default uses `LibreSSL` which does not apply the `openssl.conf` correctly.
 Check the version using `openssl version`.
 This is tested with `OpenSSL 1.1.1t  7 Feb 2023` distributed by `Homebrew`

 # Certificate chain